SuperFlyTV/GraphicsDataDefinition/README.md

     "client": {
       /**
        * The suggested duration of the template (in milliseconds)
-       * -1 means that it is manually taken out
+       * null means that it is manually taken out
-       * undefined should be treated as -1
+       * undefined should be treated as null
        * (This is ignored if steps=0)
-       * Defaults to -1
+       * Defaults to null
        */
-      "duration": number,
+      "duration": number | null

       /**
        * Number of steps in the template